alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

 - the expected interactions are defined in [imminence_api_pact_test.rb in GDS API Adapters](https://github.com/alphagov/gds-api-adapters/blob/master/test/imminence/imminence_api_pact_test.rb)
 - when these tests are run they output a JSON pactfile which is published to [our pact broker](https://github.com/alphagov/govuk-pact-broker) ([live site](https://pact-broker.cloudapps.digital/))
-- the build of Imminence will use this pactfile to test the Imminence service
+- the build of Imminence will setup a [test environment](https://github.com/alphagov/imminence/blob/9a4801da9d58be0af886d9095328894aac56917c/spec/service_consumers/pact_helper.rb) and use this pactfile to test the real API

 GDS API Adapters is really a proxy for real "consumer" apps, like Whitehall.
 We have [a set of shared stubs](https://github.com/alphagov/gds-api-adapters/tree/master/lib/gds_api/test_helpers) that are used to test GDS API Adapters with each app - ensuring they are in sync.
 GDS API Adapters can then do "proper contract testing" on behalf of all the apps that use it.